RAG app with Postgres and pgvector

 Retrieval Augmented Generation (RAG) has become the preferred method for making Language Model (LLM) applications smarter.
 We achieve this by adding our own data that LLMs don't usually know about.

 RAG combines traditional language generation models with retrieval-based methods, like using our own data from databases such as Postgres, to enhance the quality and relevance of generated text.
 We gather relevant data for a question or task and include it as context for the LLM.
-By incorporating the retrieval step and the additional context, RAG improves the coherence, accuracy and specificity of generated text, making it particularly useful for tasks like question answering, summarization and dialogue creation.
+By incorporating the retrieval step and the additional context, RAG improves the coherence, accuracy and specificity of generated text, making it particularly useful for tasks like question answering, summarization, and dialogue creation.

 All of these steps lead to a deeper understanding of the topic by the LLM, hence making it smarter.
 RAG is also known to prevent inaccuracies known as “hallucinations” in generated responses.

-Motivation behind the app
+Motivation Behind the App

 In the last few months, I've been presenting about pgvector at various conferences and meetups, and connecting with customers eager to explore the potential of Postgres and pgvector.
 Many of them are interested in incorporating their own data into LLMs to develop chatbot-style applications that draw on their domain-specific knowledge.